ShawnMaz/RegEx/gist-template.md

 * **```i```** (insensitive) makes the RegEx case insensitive.

 ### Grouping and Capturing
-Grouping is a way to keeping a set of characters together
+Grouping is a way of keeping a set of characters together.

 Examples: